SHADE-AI/shade-ai/training_material/intent_log_quickstart.md

 ## Checkout branch: `intent_log`

 Checkout the `intent_log` branch in the diplomacy repo.
 Note: shade.tacc.utexas.edu will continue to use the `development` branch while the teams transition to the updated codebase.
-Consequently, client code from the `intent_log` branch is not expected to work with the server code from the `development` branch`.
+Consequently, client code from the `intent_log` branch is not expected to work with the server code from the `development` branch.

 ## Test with development server